Configure PostgreSQL#

 configuration: False

-Put your configuration file in the salt/postgres/files/conf directory.
-To use the base configuration, insert
+Put your configuration template in the salt/postgres/files/conf directory.
+In most cases, you should use the

 postgres.configuration